 Walt Disney World’s Fort Wilderness Resort and Campground is undeniably popular with RVers.
 Ask brand new RV owners at the Florida RV SuperShow where they’ll first take their shiny new rig, and you’re likely to hear Fort Wilderness.
 An RV stay at Fort Wilderness isn’t your usual RV experience, however.

 If you’ve never camped at Fort Wilderness, a few things will surprise you.
 The guide below will help you plan ahead for your stay at the “Happiest Place on Earth.”

-Disney’s Fort Wilderness Campground is truly a resort.
+Disney’s Fort Wilderness Campground is truly a camping resort.
 At 750 acres, it’s sure to be larger than many places you’ve camped.
 Amenities go far beyond pools and laundry facilities.
-The resort has dining, archery, nightly campfire songs, movies, and much more.
+The resort has dining, archery, nightly campfire songs, movies, events, and much more.